AdobeDocs/experience-manager-64.it-IT/help/assets/managing-assets-touch-ui.md

    * **[!UICONTROL Elimina]** per confermare l’azione in base ai seguenti elementi:

       * Se la risorsa non dispone di riferimenti, viene eliminata.
-      * Se la risorsa dispone di riferimenti, un messaggio di errore vi informa che **[!UICONTROL Una o più risorse dispongono di riferimenti]**.
+      * If the asset has references, an error-message informs you that **[!UICONTROL One or more assets are referenced]**.
 Potete selezionare **[!UICONTROL Forza eliminazione]** o **[!UICONTROL Annulla]**.

    >[!NOTE]
    >
-   >Per risolvere o rimuovere i riferimenti in entrata da altre pagine, aggiornate i riferimenti pertinenti prima di eliminare una risorsa.
+   >To resolve or remove the incoming references from other pages, update the relevant references before deleting an asset.
    >
-   >Inoltre, disattivate il pulsante **[!UICONTROL Forza eliminazione]** utilizzando una sovrapposizione per impedire agli utenti di eliminare le risorse di riferimento e di lasciare i collegamenti interrotti.
+   >Also, disable the **[!UICONTROL Force Delete]** button using an overlay, to disallow users from deleting referenced assets and leaving broken links.

 ## Scaricare le risorse {#downloading-assets}